Yin-Yin/SAP-Open-UI5-art-explorer/README.md

 ## Known bugs:
  - If you open a style through the frontpage the featured flag is not working.
  - Sometimes a picture is loaded twice.
-It looks as like nothing has happened.
+It looks as like nothing has happened. > It would be good to avoid this.

 ## ToDos
 - rework data model + documentation
  - add button to load more pictures in the pool
  	- extend the model for the styles and store the data for each style
      	- like this we do not need to load already loaded data again
      	- romantic style
      		- featured
      		- all others
      			- pages loaded x
      	- check how many pages are loaded already
      	- if it is maximum deactivate button
      	- if not, load how many are laoded already +1
      	- make a new method that loads the pages
+    - other option to add buttons:
+        - add a number of buttons like [page 1], [page 2]
+        - depending on how many pictures there are divided by 60 (how many pictures are on one page)
+        - tie the buttons to the loading of the page

  - make one modal that caters the whole painting pool functions
  	- move style button in there?
 (I mean comboBox